 In order to prevent infection occurring in the ear, the best course of action is annual check ups and cleaning of the ears.
+After the ears get wet, always dry them thoroughly.
 By doing this, you can at least lower the chance or your dog receiving an infection through wax buildup, mites, or injury.
 Additionally, the annual wellness check will include vaccinations and blood work if necessary, aimed at preventing or diagnosing early a potential health risk.

 Although it is difficult to be protective of your dog at all times, monitor him when outside so that you can be aware of any head injuries your dog may have received.
 In doing so, you can catch any primary or secondary issues early and get your dog to the clinic for treatment as soon as possible.